EYH0602/blog/source/_posts/Lambda2.md

 and a function (morphism) defined on each pair of them.
 In this case `[]` is the accumulator.

-> In functional programming, given any list,
+{% note secondary %}
-> we can replace its accumulator and morphism defined on it,
+In functional programming, given any list, we can replace its accumulator and morphism defined on it, then get a new list defined with the new morphism and new accumulator.
-> then get a new list defined with the new morphism and new accumulator.
+This way of list action is called **fold**.
-> This way of list action is called **fold**.
+{% endnote %}

 Thus, to define out list in lambda calculus,
 $$ \mathrm{List} = \lambda ilf. fil $$